pareek-naren/io_thon/write_thon/index.md

 How to leverage this trend: Invest in a headless CMS to power your voice-enabled customer experience

-# 6. Biometric Authentication will go mainstream
+# 6. Biometric Authentication will go mainstream.

 As many corporate breaches have illustrated - and continue to show - traditional passwords are no match for hackers who are adept at breaking into password databases and stealing privileged login credentials.